proxmox/proxmox-yew-widget-toolkit/Whitepaper.md

 significant shift from desktop interfaces that primarily use a mouse cursor, which can select much smaller targets.

-Also, modern user interface on mobile devices use animations, much more than one would expect on the desktop.
+Also, modern user interfaces on mobile devices use animations, much more than one would expect on the desktop.

-Fortunately, The material design guidelines from Google describes many widgets used by modern mobile applications, so we just needed to implement them.
+Fortunately, the material design guidelines from Google describe many widgets used by modern mobile applications, so we just needed to implement them.

-We ended up with a set of special widget for mobile devices, making it really easy write a mobile app.
+We ended up with a set of special widgets for mobile devices, making it really easy to write a mobile app.

 ```
 /// Define your routes (uses yew_router library)